JConnrO/reciplanner/README.md

 # cautious-carnival

-## To-Do
+## Assignments:

+For 7/21
+1. WireFrame
+2. Get APIs to / See if the return data we want

 Front End: David and Stephen
 Back End: Maame, Connor and Steph

-   API: Steph.
+## To-Do
+0. Meeting Calendar
+1. MVP
+2.
+3. Github Issues / Features